Disappearance of Kyron Horman: Background

 Kyron Richard Horman was born September 9, 2002, in Portland, Oregon, to Desiree Young and Kaine Horman, an engineer for Intel.
 The couple divorced eight months into Young's pregnancy with Kyron, with Young citing irreconcilable differences.
-The two had been granted shared custody of Kyron until 2004, but when Young was diagnosed with kidney failure that required extensive medical intervention, Kaine took over full custody; notwithstanding this fact, Young still remained an active part of the child's upbringing.
+The two had been granted shared custody of Kyron until 2004, but when Young was diagnosed with kidney failure that required extensive medical intervention, Kaine Horman took over full custody; notwithstanding this fact, Young still remained an active part of the child's upbringing.

 In 2007, Kaine married Terri Moulton (born March 14, 1970), a substitute teacher originally from Roseburg.
 Kaine became romantically involved with Moulton around 2001 when he and Young were in the midst of divorcing.
 They married in 2007 while visiting Kauaʻi, Hawaii.
 In December 2008, Moulton gave birth to a daughter, Kiara.
 Meanwhile, Kyron was a student at Skyline Elementary School near Forest Park.

 Disappearance

 On June 4, 2010, Kyron was taken to Skyline Elementary School by his stepmother Terri Horman (Moulton), who then stayed with him while he attended a science fair.
-Terri Horman stated that she left the school at around 8:45 a.m. and that she last remembered seeing Kyron walking down the hall to his first class.
-However, Kyron was never seen in his first class and was instead marked as absent that day.
+Terri Horman stated that she left the school at around 8:45 a.m. and that she last remembered seeing Kyron walking down the hall to his class.
+When Kyron did not return home on the school bus at 3:30 p.m., Terri called the school and discovered that his teacher had marked him as absent that day; she then reported his disappearance to police at 3:45 p.m.
+The search for Kyron began at 4:33 p.m., with police officers arriving at the school and Kyron's home.

 Terri's statements to the police indicate that, after leaving the school at 8:45 a.m., she ran errands at two different Fred Meyer grocery stores until about 10:10 a.m.
 Between then and 11:39 a.m., she stated that she was driving her daughter around town in an attempt to use the motion of the vehicle to soothe the toddler's earache.
 Terri said that she then went to a local gym and exercised until about 12:40 p.m.
 By 1:21 p.m., she had arrived home and posted photos of Kyron at the science fair on Facebook.

-At 3:30 p.m., Terri and her husband, Kaine, walked with their daughter, Kiara, to the bus stop to meet Kyron.
-The bus driver told them that the boy had not boarded the bus, and to call the school to ask his whereabouts.
-Terri did so, only to be informed by the school secretary that, as far as anyone there knew, Kyron had not been at school since early that day and that he had accordingly been marked absent.
-Realizing then that the boy was missing, the secretary called 9-1-1.